10 tips on the brand platform

 4. Target groups

-Example: Westander’s primary target group is socially engaged organisations that want to create both business and societal value by becoming thought leaders.
+Example: Westander’s primary target group is socially engaged companies that want to create both business and societal value by becoming thought leaders.

 5. Brand promise

-The brand promise summarises your commitment and what your target groups can expect from you.
-It should focus on something that matters to them and ideally differentiate you from competitors.
+The brand promise summarises your commitment and can usefully be expressed as a feeling that your target groups should always experience when interacting with you.
+It should focus on something that matters to them and that you therefore need to live up to.

 Example: At Westander, we only accept assignments we genuinely support.
 Our personal engagement increases the value we create for our clients.